Aletheios/v-drag-drop/README.md

 Unused.

+#### Argument

+The namespace of the drop zone, see `v-draggable`.
+If no namespace is given, all items can be dropped on this drop zone.

+#### Modifiers

+* `dynamic`: Optional.
+Enables dynamic namespace names.
+See `v-draggable`.

 #### Events

-All event listeners are called with the dragged data as first argument.
+All event listeners (except `drag-drop`) are called with two parameters: (1) the dragged data, (2) whether or not dropping will be possible (i.e. the namespaces of the dragged item and the drop zone match)

 * `drag-enter`: Fired when a dragged item enters the drop zone.